trpc/trpc/www/docs/client/links/httpBatchStreamLink.md

 ## Compatibility (server-side)

-> ⚠️ for **aws lambda**, `unstable_httpBatchStreamLink` is not supported (will simply behave like a regular `httpBatchLink`).
+> ⚠️ for **aws lambda**, `unstable_httpBatchStreamLink` is not supported (will simply behave like a regular `httpBatchStreamLink`).
 It should not break anything if enabled, but will not have any effect.

 > ⚠️ for **cloudflare workers**, you need to enable the `ReadableStream` API through a feature flag: [`streams_enable_constructors`](https://developers.cloudflare.com/workers/platform/compatibility-dates#streams-constructors)

 ## Reference

-You can check out the source code for this link on [GitHub.](https://github.com/trpc/trpc/blob/main/packages/client/src/links/httpBatchLink/httpBatchStreamLink.ts)
+You can check out the source code for this link on [GitHub.](https://github.com/trpc/trpc/blob/main/packages/client/src/links/httpBatchStreamLink.ts)